seanmd8/Maneuver/README.md

 A browser based game I am making as a hobby.
 It is a roguelike dungeon crawler where your movement is based on a deck of cards.

+To play, go to https://seanmd8.github.io/Maneuver/

-If you want to try it, download it as a zip file using the "<>Code" button, unpack it, then run the HTML file "Maneuver.html".
+Alternatively, to download it so you can play offline, download it as a zip file using the "<>Code" button, unpack it, then run the HTML file "index.html".

 Gameplay Changelog: